strongloop/strongloop.com2/_posts/2018-08-02-loopback-adopts-module-lts-policy.md

 You can find the full version of our LTS policy in our documentation here: [https://loopback.io/doc/en/contrib/Long-term-support.html](https://loopback.io/doc/en/contrib/Long-term-support.html)

-In practical terms, when LoopBack 4 GA _(General Availability)_ is released presumably in October 2018:
+In practical terms, when LoopBack 4 GA _(General Availability)_ is released (presumably in October 2018):

  - LoopBack 3.x enters Active LTS mode for at least 6 months.
  - LoopBack 2.x enters Maintenance LTS mode until April 2019 when it reaches end of life together with Node.js 6.x.